lukaspalm/WebsiteCreator-2.0/README.md

 # WebsiteCreator-2.0
  A free, automated tool for creating websites.
-No download required.
-Simply go to [WebsiteCreator 2.0 Site](https://lukaspalm.github.io/WebsiteCreator-2.0) and follow the directions!
- Have fun!
+More deatils will be available later into the development of this tool.